Best low-interest business loans in November 2024

 Community Development Financial Institutions

 Community Development Financial Institutions (CFDIs) are special entities that focus on a broad base of low-income communities, such as urban or rural areas, Native American and other underserved minority communities.
-If you’re running a business in an eligible community, they can be a great way to get a low-cost loan or business grant.
+If you’re running a business in an eligible community, it can be a great way to get a low-cost loan or business grant.

 Minority Depository Institutions